Benefactors of University College

 Hugh Stewart was born in September 1884 in East Aberdeenshire, Scotland.
 After being educated at Fettes College in Edinburgh he won a scholarship to Edinburgh University where he stayed for a year before moving to Trinity College, Cambridge.
 After leaving university Hugh Stewart went on to enjoy a varied and successful career which saw him employed as a private tutor in Russia, a Professor of Classics in New Zealand and a Colonel in the army during the First World War.
 At the end of the war he moved to Leeds University before accepting the position of Principal of University College, Nottingham.
 After a holiday to New Zealand he died onboard ship on the journey home.
 In his will he left £1, 000 to University College.
 Three years later his widow, Margaret Massey-Stewart, gave £5, 000 to establish the Hugh Stewart Scholarship to be awarded to a male arts graduate.
 Lenton Hall, a student residence, was renamed Hugh Stewart Hall in his memory.

 A collection of papers relating to Hugh Stewart (MS 854) has been transferred to Manuscripts and Special Collections by family members who still retain strong links with the University.
-A catalogue of these papers is currently in preparation.
+View the catalogue record for MS 854.

 Next page: University College collection